kaiserbergin/NBomber.Website/src/docs/blog/convert-integration-tests-to-load-tests.md

 }
 ```

-To convert integration tests to load tests, we need to separate all business operations from test assertions into a separate module.
+To convert integration tests to load tests, we need to separate all business operations from test assertions to a separate module.
 After this, we can use the same business operation for load test and integration test.
 The main idea can be described as the following expression.

 ```
 IntegrationTest = BusinessOperations + Assertions